ColeFrankenhoff/cheap-blue/README.md

 # cheap-blue
 Thanks for actually checking this out!
-I didn't think anyone really would, so apologies if the readme is a bit short.
+I didn't think anyone would, so apologies if the readme is a bit short.

 The code is for a complete chess game and gui with piece sprites and mouse input There are three files of python code, chessboard, window, and main